miklevin/MikeLev.in/_posts/2024-12-06-testing-chatgpt-o1-release.md

 Welcome to the future we’ve quietly built—one card, one step, one JSON blob at a time.

-> Well, o1 is quite eloquent, if nothing else. &#151;Mike
+> Well, o1 is quite eloquent, if nothing else. —Mike

 ---